ml4ai/skema/skema/img2mml/README.md

 Please check out the `data_generation/README.md` file.

 ## Creating dataset for training
 We will sample the dataset from the raw dataset that we have generated in above step.
+Please check out the `sampling_dataset/README.md` file.

 ## Training